 Competition is open to Ontario businesses only.
 Registration is required to enter this competition and limited to the first 15 entries.
-Registration opens in December and ends on February 1, 2020.
+Registration is now closed for the 2020 competition.

-Bring two (2) 4-L jugs of cider (thawed), with a copy of your online entry confirmation attached with an elastic, to the cider desk beside OFVC registration at the Scotiabank Convention Centre between 8:30 am - 10:00 am on Wednesday, February 19, 2020.
+Bring two (2) 4-L jugs of cider (thawed), with a copy of your online entry confirmation attached with an elastic, to the cider desk beside OFVC registration between 8:30 am - 10:00 am on Wednesday, February 19, 2020, at the Scotiabank Convention Centre.

 Competition is open to Ontario businesses only.
 Registration is required to enter this competition and limited to the first 15 entries.
-Registration opens in December and ends on February 1, 2020.
 To aid in maintaining fairness of judging, commercial entries will be poured out of sight of judges and identified by a unique assigned identification number.
 Registration is now closed for the 2020 competition.

 Each entry must include a minimum of 3 x 750 ml bottles (or equivalent) with a copy of your online entry confirmation attached with an elastic.
 It is suggested that at least two containers are entered (regardless of size).
 This gives the judges the opportunity to sample your products at their freshest.
 The second bottle may also be used by judges should they perceive a problem with the contents of the first bottle.

 Ontario's Finest Craft Cider competion allows for entries in two different categories: Common cider and Specialty/Flavoured Cider.

 Common Cider is defined in the Beer Judge Certification Program Inc. (BJCP) Style Guidelines (which is the definition used by GLINT) as: "A common cider is made from culinary/table apples, with wild or crab apples often used for acidity/tannin balance.